Ecuador is one of the most diverse countries on the planet, as Humboldt has already noticed, and so is Ecuadorian coffee!

 - Latter picking, on the other hand, has a sharper taste, which contains fine acid and woody notes.

-- Coffees such as the Vilcabama from the valley of the hundred-year-olds are especially appreciated among coffee-lovers for their special digestibility and mild taste with a fine chocolate note.
+- Ecuadorian coffee such as the Vilcabama from the valley of the hundred-year-olds are especially appreciated among coffee-lovers for their special digestibility and mild taste with a fine chocolate note.